garylirocks/quickrefs/js.markdown

    }
    ```

-3. in a browser, when there is an unhandled error, it goes to `window.onerror`, it can be used for error logging;

-4. `finally` block always executes, if it returns a value, it becomes the entire block's return value, regardless of any return statement or error thrown in `try` and `catch` blocks;
+4. `finally` block always executes, if it returns a value, it becomes the entire function's return value, regardless of any return statement or error thrown in `try` and `catch` blocks;

    ```js
    function foo() {